pingcap/docs-cn/dev/how-to/maintain/tidb-in-kubernetes/tidb-cluster.md

 ---
-title: TiDB Cluster Operation Guide
+title: Manage the TiDB Cluster in Kubernetes
-summary: TiDB Cluster Operation Guide
+summary: Learn how to manage the TiDB cluster in Kubernetes.
 category: how-to
 ---
-# TiDB Cluster Operation Guide
+# Manage the TiDB Cluster in Kubernetes

 TiDB Operator can manage multiple clusters in the same Kubernetes cluster.